Coronavirus Testing Backlogs Continue As Laboratories Struggle To Keep Up With Demand

 "In approximately the first two weeks of providing testing, we experienced a sharp influx of test orders that continued to outpace our growing capacity through March," the company said in a statement.

-In mid to late March, Quest expanded testing to two other company labs, and started using a new, faster test at 12 sites across the country.
-That boosted the company's capacity to more than 30,000 COVID-19 tests a day, Quest said, and cut the backlog from 160,000 tests on March 25 to 115,000 currently.
+In mid to late March, Quest expanded testing to two other company labs and started using a new, faster test at 12 sites across the country.
+That boosted the company's capacity to more than 30,000 COVID-19 tests a day, Quest said, and cut the backlog from 160,000 tests on March 25 to 115,000.

 Quest's backlog illustrates problems still plaguing the nation's overall coronavirus testing, which is key to fighting the pandemic.